Lovingly Enable Your Excellence

 Father.
 Husband.
 CEO SANE Solution.
 Wellness Engineer.
 NYTimes bestseller.

 Jonathan Bailor is the Founder and CEO of the Inc 500 fastest growing evidence-based wellness company SANE Solution.
 He founded the field of Wellness Engineering and authored the New York Times best seller The Calorie Myth and The Setpoint Diet, starred in and produced the award-winning movie BETTER, has registered over 26 patents, has spoken at Fortune 100 companies and TED conferences for over a decade, serves at the wellness director for Miss America, started the evidence-based body positivity movement, and created the best-selling brain, gut, and hormone supplements Vitaae, Viscera-3, Luminae, and Aamia.
-His work has been endorsed and implemented by top doctors from Harvard Medical School, Johns Hopkins, the Mayo Clinic, the Cleveland Clinic, and UCLA.
+His work has been endorsed and implemented by top Ivy League doctors.
 Jonathan lives outside Seattle with his wife, Angela, and daughters Aavia and Keirra.
 For more information about Jonathan’s work on Postbiotics Supplements, make sure to visit SANE Solution!

 CLICK TO READ JONATHAN’S FULL STORY